SerenaTetart/Anomaly_Detection/README.md

 Which mean frauds will be detected 60.71% of the time and normal transactions misclassified 18.89% of the time

-In order to improve it we'll use a One Class Support Vector Machine (OneClassSVM) in the next notebook.

 For more informations check the .ipynb file !

 ## Project 2 - Time serie anomaly detection